THE AGE OF "WORN OUT" DOGMA IS COMING TO END. AS THE OFFICIAL BLOG OF THE "WAKING GOD TRILOGY," FIND OUT WHY!

 - FOOD: One person in seven suffers from malnourishment.
 Demand for food will increase by some 70 percent by 2050, which will lead to a nearly 20 percent increase in global agricultural water consumption.
 Between 2000 and 2010, 203 million hectares (500 million acres) of land were transferred to foreign control, especially to China, petro-economies in the Gulf and rich countries eager for food security and biofuels.
 Two-thirds of the transactions were in Africa and 14 percent in Asia.

 - TAXES AND SUBSIDIES: Subsidies for fossil fuels amounted to $312 billion in 2009.
-A tax of 0.005 percent on foreign exchange trading could raise $40 billion a year in additional aid for , which in 2010 stood at $130 billion.
+A tax of 0.005 percent on foreign exchange trading could raise $40 billion a year in additional aid for poor countries, which in 2010 stood at $130 billion.

 SOURCES: